Decentralized Event-Triggering for Control of Nonlinear Systems: Simulation Results

 In this case, the number of transmissions by Sensor 1 were much lower at $198$ while those by Sensor 2 were $322$.
 Notice that $w_2 = M_2(c)$ is a constant, independent of the value of $c$.
 Thus, we see that the reduction in the number of transmissions by Sensor 2 is only marginal while that of Sensor 1 is huge.
 The average inter-transmission times of the sensors for the duration of the simulated time were obtained as $[\bar{T}_1, \bar{T}_2] = [50.5, 31.1]\text{ms}$.
 The minimum inter-transmission times were observed as $4.2\text{ms}$ and $9\text{ms}$ for Sensors 1 and 2, respectively.
 The number of times the parameters of the sensor event-triggers were updated was $16$.

-The evolution of the Lyapunov function and its derivative along the flow of the closed loop system were very similar to that in Figures \ref{fig:nlin_dec_ET_V} and \ref{fig:nlin_dec_ET_Vdot}, respectively.
+The evolution of the Lyapunov function and its derivative along the trajectories of the closed loop system were very similar to that in Figures \ref{fig:nlin_dec_ET_V} and \ref{fig:nlin_dec_ET_Vdot}, respectively.
 Hence, they have not been presented here again.
-Figures \ref{fig:nlin_dec_mulET_intersamp} and \ref{fig:nlin_dec_mulET_intersamp_dist} show the inter-transmission times and the cumulative frequency distribution of the inter-transmission times for each of the sensor.
+Figures \ref{fig:nlin_dec_mulET_intersamp} and \ref{fig:nlin_dec_mulET_intersamp_dist} show the inter-transmission times and the cumulative frequency distribution of the inter-transmission times, $\mathcal{D}^{x_i}( \mathcal{T}, T_{sim} )$, for each of the sensor.
 These two plots clearly show the usefulness of the event-triggered transmissions.
 Figure \ref{fig:nlin_dec_mulET_w} shows the evolution of the $w_i$ parameters of the event-triggers at each of the sensors.
 As mentioned earlier, $w_2$ is independent of $c$ and hence is a constant.
 The evolution of $w_1$ shows that it is a non-decreasing function of time.
 Finally, Figure \ref{fig:nlin_dec_mulET_T} shows the evolution of the $T_i$ parameters of the event-triggers at the sensors (for clarity $T_2$ has been scaled by $20$ times).
 Although, $T_1$ evolves in a non-decreasing manner, the same is not the case with $T_2$.
-However, as mentioned in Remark \ref{rem:wT}, this does not pose any problem and the inter-transmission times of the sensor are still lower bounded by a positive constant.